tpope/git-bump/README.markdown

 Here's a popular set of best practices for doing releases for code bases stored in Git:

-* Bump version numbers related minutiae in the code base.
+* Update version-related minutiae in the code base.
 * Commit with a message like `projectname 1.2.3`.
 * Create a signed, annotated tag with the same message with a name like `v1.2.3`.